-Android Wear runs on a number of smartwatches now and there are loads of apps that add all sorts of handy capabilities.
-These apps do more than just bring notifications to your wrist — they can entertain you, track your fitness and health, and help you find fun things to do.
+Some of the best smartwatches around run Android Wear and there are loads of apps that add all sorts of handy capabilities.
+These apps do more than just bring notifications to your wrist — they can entertain you, track your fitness and health, and help you to stay organized.

-So with all that in mind, here are 25 of our favorite Android Wear apps, starting with a few that have been enhanced for Android Wear 2.0.
+So, with all of that in mind, here are our picks of the best Android Wear apps, starting with a few that have been enhanced for Android Wear 2.0.
 Most of these apps still rely on a partner app on your smartphone, but a few offer standalone functionality.
 Either way, they’re all must-haves for your watch.

 You can send voice or text messages, browse your chat history, or create group chats with this accessible instant messaging app that has been updated for Android Wear 2.0.
 It also supports emojis, stickers, and themes.